goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

     begin = 49152 => 0000C000 ( 4 bytes )
     block_length = 16384 => 00004000 (4 bytes)

-    The hex values are concatenated together
+    The hex values concatenated together
     message = 0000000D060000000D0000C00000004000
 ```
 The **index** is the index of the piece that contains the block.
-The **begin** value signifies the offset in bytes that the requested block is located within the piece i.e the block starts from the 49152th byte.
-From the structure above, the block is the 4th block in the piece.
+The **begin** value signifies the offset in bytes that the requested block is located within the file(s) piece.
+In the example above, the block starts from the 49152nd byte, which makes it the 4th block in the file(s) piece.
 The **block_length** is the size of the block requested in bytes.

 ##### Piece message
 This message is a response to the _request_ message.
-It contains the block data whose length is equal to the length requested.
+It contains the block data whose length is equal to the length value requested.

 The structure of the _piece_ message for a block in piece index 13 (zero-based) is shown

 ```
     length = 9 => 00000009 (4 bytes)